Egyptian lawyer held for wearing yellow vest as sales restricted: activist

 At a third shop, a worker said the vests could only be supplied for commercial orders.

-Two security sources confirmed that authorities had prevented industrial security suppliers from selling the yellow vests.
+Security sources confirmed that authorities had prevented industrial security suppliers from selling the yellow vests.

 “It is a question of caution, rather than fear,” said one of the sources, when asked if authorities were afraid of protests ahead of the anniversary.